bendohan/bendohan/SAGA.md

 ![Map of DEM without any sinks](sinkfill_dem_map.png)
 ![legend](sinkfill_dem_map_legend.png)

 This is a new DEM built from the original Mosaicked DEM and the sink routes image.
-Although it looks basically identical to the original DEM, it has filled the sinks so that they do not interfere with channel identification.
+Although it looks basically identical to the original DEM, it has filled the sinks so that they do not interfere with the channel mapping that I plan on using the raster for.

 ![Map of flow accumulation](flow_accumulation2.png)
 ![legend](flow_accumulation2_legend.png)